zothsu/bcp/readme.md

 - Add responsive properties to Toggle menu.
 - Nav bar needs to present on screens over 650px.
-- License information needs to be added to readme.md
+- License information for Education content needs to be added to readme.md

 ## Features to add